 Scottish Charity number SC005015

 The Murrayfield Centenary Fund was set up in Scottish Rugby’s centenary season 1972-73.
+The charity's name was amended to The Murrayfield Injured Players' Foundation in late 2015.

 It is vitally important that the fund continues to grow, so that it can support those who need it most.
 The trustees welcome all contributions.